-This community nonprofit inspires and promotes creativity through reuse.
-Art Parts accepts donations of reusable art, craft and school materials from individuals and businesses, and then sells them at a discount to the public.
-2870 Bluff St.; check www.artpartsboulder.org for hours and donation information.
+The nonprofit Art Parts accepts donations of reusable art, craft and school materials from individuals and businesses, and then sells them at a discount to the public.
+It also hosts Bricolage Gallery, which exhibits art made from found objects.
+The store, at 2870 Bluff St., Boulder, is open for shoppers who follow stated protocols.; check artpartsboulder.org for hours and donation information.

 Boulder Art Association

 Rotating works by BAA members are on display year-round at businesses throughout the county; check the website for a schedule.
 The association also holds monthly meetings and other events.
-303-444-9922; www.boulderartassociation.org.
+303-444-9922; boulderartassociation.org.

 Boulder County Arts Alliance

 BCAA provides information and resources for and about the artists and art organizations in the area.
-The group also maintains an online calendar of countywide arts events and hosts monthly Business of Arts workshops. www. bouldercountyarts.org.
+The group also maintains an online calendar of countywide arts events and hosts Business of Arts workshops. bouldercountyarts.org.

-BCC’s Warehouse is an event space and gallery where Boulder-area residents “can connect with art through exciting and unexpected events.”
-It offers art exhibits, classes, social hours for artists, and a Community Critique (every other month) where artists can share their work and get constructive feedback.
-BCC is at 2500 47th St. #10 (the yellow door). www. bouldercreativecollective.com.
+BCC’s warehouse is an event space and gallery offering art exhibits, classes, social hours for artists and a Community Critique (every other month) where artists can share their work and get constructive feedback.
+BCC is at 2500 47th St., #10 (the yellow door), Boulder. bouldercreativecollective.com.

 Boulder Metalsmithing Association